jhpyle/docassemble/_docs/helloworld.md

 (If you do not have a server yet you can [try it out here](https://docassemble.org/demo?i=docassemble.demo:data/questions/hello.yml){:target="_blank"}.)

+## Adding a question

-Now let's change the interview so that it asks the user a question.
+Now let's change the interview so that it asks the user a [question].
 Edit `docassemble_hello_world/docassemble/hello_world/data/questions.yml` again and change the contents to: